even four different streets named via Caracciolo (for

 of the Neapolitan Baroque, contemporary of

 whom I know nothing; T. Caracciolo (the T stands for

 Tristan, I think); and the one that all Neapolitans

 think of when they hear the name "Caracciolo"

-linked in history with the rise and fall of the
+in history with the rise and fall of the Neapolitan

-Republic of 1799 and with the principal
+Republic of 1799 and with the principal players in

-Nelson and Lady Hamilton, and On Trial for their
+and Lady Hamilton, and On Trial for their Reputations.)

 Francesco Caracciolo was born January 18, 1752 of a noble Neapolitan family.
 He entered the navy at a young age and fought with distinction with the Kingdom of Naples' ally, the British, in the American Revolutionary War.
 He also fought the Barbary pirates and against the French at Toulon.
 In December of 1798, the Neapolitan monarchy fled the capital in the face of the insurgent Neapolitan republican forces backed by the French army at the gates of the city.
 The King and Queen fled to Sicily on Nelson's ship, Vanguard, escorted by Caracciolo on the Neapolitan frigate Sannita.